Ormsby, Minnesota

-Ormsby is a city in Martin and Watonwan counties in the U.S. state of Minnesota.
-The population was 131 at the 2010 census.
+Ormsby is a city in Watonwan and Martin counties in the U.S. state of Minnesota.
+The population was 118 at the 2020 census.

 The community is located between St. James and Sherburn on Minnesota State Highway 4.

 History

 Ormsby was platted in 1899, and named after one "Colonel Ormsby, of Emmetsburg, Iowa".
 A post office has been in operation at Ormsby since 1900.
 Ormsby was incorporated in 1902.

 Geography

+The city sits on the boundary between Watonwan County to the north and Martin County to the south.
+State Highway 4 passes through the east side of the city, leading north 10 mi to St. James, the Watonwan county seat, and south 14 mi to Sherburn.
+Fairmont, the Martin County seat, is 25 mi to the southeast.